-November 2023 – June 2024
+November 2023 – 11 March 2025

 Go is compiled, statically typed, concurrent, imperative, with OOP support, high-level programming language.
 Go has been developed and supported by Google, and version 1 has been released in 2012